cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

     command = 'cd /tmp; nohup python -m SimpleHTTPServer > /dev/null 2>&1' \
               ' & echo $! > /tmp/python-webserver.pid'

-    # we can use the ctx.logger object to send a formatted log with context
+    # use the ctx.logger object to send a formatted log with context
-    # to the manager.
-The message shown here will only be a part of the
+    # to the Manager.
+The displayed message is only part of the
     # log sent.
 A lot of context is supplied with the object.
     ctx.logger.info('Starting HTTP server using: {0}'.format(command))
     os.system(command)

-# we're defining multiple operations to which we can refer to afterwards
+# multiple operations that can be referred to afterwards
-# in our blueprint
+# in the blueprint are defined
 @operation
 def stop(**kwargs):
     try: